-Nineteen federal and state agencies and Indian tribes manage Columbia Basin fish and wildlife resources.
 Most of the agencies and tribes have management authority over a discrete geographic area of the Columbia Basin that is defined by political boundaries.
-Management activities are disjointed because no single agency or tribe has authority over habitat necessary for all phases of the life history of a species or over all species within a particular ecosystem.
+Coordination of mManagement activities are disjointed is important because no single agency or tribe has authority over habitat necessary for all phases of the life history of a species or over all species within a particular ecosystem.
 The fish and wildlife managers, however, are united in their desire to establish and maintain a mechanism to coordinate their management activities.